Information about Trace API data requirements, including:

 - Response validation details

-This document applies to the entire Trace API.
+This document applies to the Trace API overall.
 For rules regarding specific data formats, see:

-All trace data is sent via a POST to:
+All trace data is sent via a POST to a Trace API endpoint.
+We have a few endpoints, depending on your setup:

 Currently, the Trace API accepts two types of data formats: